Cornbread in any form is an easy sell.

 That’s not to say that there’s no room for improvement.

-Start by adding a bold punch of heat in the form of Colman’s Mustard.
+Start by adding a bold punch of heat in the form of peppery Dijon mustard.
 A riff on classic honey mustard, this sweet and spicy sensation isn’t just blended in, but swirled in thick, undulating ribbons, marbled throughout the classic golden loaf.
 Straddling the line between cake and bread, it has just the right pepper bite to accentuate, not overpower, that delicate balance.

 Mustard-Maple Swirled Cornbread